 What is good content?

-From a publisher perspective, how can you create content that will make your readers (and search engines) happy?
+From a publisher’s perspective, how can you create content that will make your readers (and search engines) happy?

-Take for example the post you are reading now, if you search Google for “How to SEO your wordpress posts”, you will get hundreds of pages that talk about the same topic, yet this post is unique and original.
+Take for example the post you are reading now if you search Google for “On-Page SEO WordPress”, you will get hundreds of pages that talk about the same topic, yet this post is unique and original.

-Websites that consistently publish long articles (more than 1500 words) have experienced more growth in organic traffic than websites who published shorter articles.
+Websites that consistently publish long articles (more than 1500 words) have experienced more growth in organic traffic than websites publishing shorter articles.

 What is the relationship between content and optimizing your WordPress posts and pages?

-Part of the on-page optimization process is to review your page or post content and make sure that is has the characteristics specified above i.e. that is unique, fresh and long enough (depending on the nature of your website).
+Part of the on-page optimization process is to review your page or post content and make sure that has the characteristics specified above i.e. that is unique, fresh, and long enough (depending on the nature of your website).

 Structured data is good for SEO.
-As explained in a previous post, structured data can improve the way your website is shown in the search results and this has a number of benefits.
+Schemas can improve the way your website is shown in the search results and this has a number of benefits.

 When optimizing your WordPress posts or pages, you need to make sure that the relevant schema is implemented in your pages.